 The donation can be as small or large as you like.

 If you choose to leave a gift to a good cause you should also make a note of the official charity name, address and registered charity number to give to your professional advisor when writing a Will.
 We can provide you with our member charity details via our find a charity search tool.

-If you want to leave a gift to charity but have already made a Will, it’s not a problem.
-There are a couple of simple ways you can change it.
+If you want to leave a gift to charity but you’ve already made a Will, that’s no problem – there are a couple of ways you can change it.

 1. Write a new Will